The Lion, the Witch and the Wardrobe (2005) Part 8: This is Peter’s Battle

 9 I’m aware this wolf is called Vardan in the credits, but no one says his name in the film proper, so using it feels weird to me.

 10 If you’d like my opinion on the controversy over the Narnia books’ portrayal of gender, here’s the shortest answer I can give.
 While Lewis did go on record as being antifeminist in other things he wrote, Narnia doesn’t relate to that much and half the accusations of misogyny it receives contradict the other half.
 Some say it’s misogynist because it portrays stereotypically feminine female characters positively and stereotypically masculine ones negatively.
-Others say it’s misogynist because it portrays stereotypically masculine female characters positively and stereotypically feminine ones positively.
+Others say it’s misogynist because it portrays stereotypically masculine female characters positively and stereotypically feminine ones negatively.
 (Many of the books’ young heroines could be described as either.)
 These two things can’t both be true, so half of the criticism must be wrong.

 11 Well, it describes Peter and Susan as crying.
 Lucy isn’t the focus as much in this part of the book.